 JCI Malta would not exist if it weren’t for its proactive and inspiring members.
 Ranging between the ages of 18 and 40, JCI members are young enterprising leaders who are engaged and committed to creating impact in their lives, and in their personal and professional communities.

 In 2021, JCI Malta launched the Member of the Month programme where it rewarded one dedicated member each month.
-This programme will be continuing throughout 2022, to highlight the work and commitment of members, both old and new.
+In 2022, we decided to rebrand this initiative to Member Recognition, to ensure that the members who are receiving this recognition are getting it for valid reasons, and not simply to tick a checklist.
+We want to highlight the work and commitment of members, both old and new, and ensure that the standards of commitment and dedication are maintained.

-If you want to get the chance to be awarded this monthly badge of honour, reach out to your Local President and see what opportunities are available to make the most of your JCI Malta membership.
+If you want to get the chance to be awarded this badge of honour, reach out to your JCI Malta Local President and see what opportunities are available to make the most of your JCI Malta membership.

 Rachel joined JCI Malta back in October 2014 to put her expertise and involvement in NGOs to use in a different way.
 Rachel says joining JCI Malta and contesting for Local Organisation President La Vallette was one of the the best decisions she’s ever made.
 As JCI Malta is constantly providing new opportunities, Rachel makes the most of this by exploring new areas of interest.